r1tvars/laravel-modular-media-app/README.md

 - Queue workers are started for the campaigns and full variants.
 - The same `app-main/.env` file is used by all three variants.
+- Database seeding is intended to be run from the full application variant.